-Boozing with the future white collar criminals of the world in their natural habitat is no fun; that’s what this writer found out one night at the turn of the last century.
+Boozing with the future white-collar criminals of the world in their natural habitat is no fun; that’s what this writer found out one night at the turn of the millennium.

 Believe it or not, in order to be a fair nightlife journalist and try to appear unbiased toward the squares who never crossed our radar on the more lowbrow side of town, we omitted some of the ugliest occurences and made this evening in the Marina sound a lot less awful than it was.

-But any closing night of a bar in any subculture is bound to be frightening to outsiders; it’s 20 years later now and people in graffiti-tagged glass houses shouldn’t throw beer bottles.
+But any closing night of a bar in any subculture is bound to be frightening to outsiders; it’s a generation later now and people in graffiti-tagged glass houses shouldn’t throw beer bottles.
 We’re all trying to be kinder in our speech and more open-hearted so, cultural differences and all that?